 City Retro 41 vintage store can be found on King Street in the Merchant City.
 They have a fab variety of men and women’s vintage clothing on offer; from baseball sweaters to wedding dresses and so much more, including a range of accessories to suit all tastes.

 Also in the city's west end you'll find Albamusick, a sheet music collectors dream, carrying one of the largest collections of classical music in Britain.
 Mixed Up Records, sells new and not so new vinyls, CDs and DVDs to collectors and music fans alike.
-And bargains are always to be had at charity shops and Oxfam Record Store is no exception.
+And bargains are always to be had at charity shops and the Oxfam Music Store is no exception.
 Selling CD’s, vinyl, 78’s and even second-hand sheet music.

 In the city centre you'll come across Love Music, an old-school independent store, rock music specialist and champion of unsigned artists from the city and beyond.
 While Rubadub Records is a must for any DJ, providing hard to get electronic music from across the world.
-Rubadub not only sells great music, but with former staff including Jackmaster (Number 5 in Resident Advisors Top 100 DJ’s 2016) they live and breathe good music.

 Somewhat of a Glasgow institution, Missing Records has been supplying second hand music to the masses for a number of years and is still going strong.
 Based on Argyle Street, Missing Records carries a huge selection of music and even caters for film buffs too.